 What the program involves

-Career paths & potential employers
+Career paths and potential employers

-Blending innovative research with exceptional educational programs, Carnegie Mellon Qatar provides students with both theoretical foundations and the practical experience necessary for success in a wide range of fields.
+Blending innovative research with exceptional educational programs, Carnegie Mellon Qatar provides students with both the theoretical foundations and the practical experience necessary for success in a wide range of fields.

 In general, graduates of the computer science program go on to obtain a variety of jobs as software engineers, software developers, financial analysts, game programmers, design engineers and consultants.
 They can also work in emerging fields such as language technology, computational biology, human-computer interaction and robotics.
 Graduates of the computer science program at Carnegie Mellon Qatar have either gone on to graduate studies at prestigious universities in the United States or have found successful employment at institutions like Ooredoo, Shell, Qatar Petroleum, Qatar Computing Research Institute (QCRI), GE, ictQatar, Fuego, and many other companies in Doha.